mhaugrud/msumcspy/_sources/Debugging/KnowyourerrorMessages.rst

 Syntax errors are like making grammatical errors in writing.
 If you don't use periods and commas in your writing then you are making it hard for other readers to figure out what you are trying to say.
 Similarly Python has certain grammatical rules that must be followed or else Python can't figure out what you are trying to say.
 The Python interpreter cannot translate your source code into object code.
 So **your program cannot even begin to run**.

-Usually SyntaxErrors can be traced back to missing punctuation characters, such as parenthesis, quotation marks, or commas.
+Usually SyntaxErrors can be traced back to missing punctuation characters, such as parentheses, quotation marks, or commas.
 Remember that in Python commas are used to separate parameters to functions.
 Paretheses must be balanced, or else Python thinks that you are trying to include everything that follows as a parameter to some function.

 Here are some examples of syntax errors in the example program we have been using.
 See if you can figure out what caused them.